rhelmer/webext-experiment-crashme/README.md

 ## Crash Me Now!

-This is a test WebExtension + Experimental API to
+This is a test WebExtension + Experimental API to crash the browser, for testing purposes.

 ## How to install this API and WebExtension